mikewoodld/HockEOS/README.md

 <h1>About</h1>
 This started off as a project for me to make a LAN based status board for NHL games.
 Then, Scott Tusing joked that I should make it also send the data to EOS.
 So, here we are.

+This became part of a larger project: https://github.com/mikewoodld/EOSDataCenter

 <h2>What You Need</h2>

 - Eos Family Console (or Nomad)